gschaumb/team03-capstone/README.md

   [https://huggingface.co/spaces/gschaumb/M2-Team01-SS24-RAG-demo](https://huggingface.co/spaces/gschaumb/M2-Team01-SS24-RAG-demo)

 This file is integral to the configuration and deployment of our Capstone project on HuggingFace Spaces.
+When deployed to a HuggingFace Gradio Space the code provided in this repository creates the Capstone Demo application linked above.